Backup Client Usage¶

 [a-z] matches any lowercase

-Be aware that excluded directories will not be read by the backup client.
+Excluded directories will not be read by the backup client.
+Thus,

 .pxarexclude file in an excluded subdirectory will have no effect.